pingcap/docs-cn/tiflash/tiflash-disaggregated-and-s3.md

     ```

     ```shell
-    tiup cluster scale-in mycuster -R tiflash # Remove all TiFlash nodes tiup cluster display mycluster            # Wait for all TiFlash nodes to enter the Tombstone state tiup cluster prune mycluster              # Remove all TiFlash nodes in the Tombstone state
+    tiup cluster scale-in mycuster -N 'node0,node1...' # Remove all TiFlash nodes tiup cluster display mycluster                     # Wait for all TiFlash nodes to enter the Tombstone state tiup cluster prune mycluster                       # Remove all TiFlash nodes in the Tombstone state
     ```

 ## Usage